ChenguangZhang/sdfibm/README.md

 - `main.cpp` implements the projection method and the direct forcing IBM

 # Output file
-Information of the solid bodies is written to the `cloud.out` file, which has the simplest possible format: if there are $m$ solids and $n$ planes, each time step sdfibm writes $m+n$ lines, and each line contains 19 columns.
+Information of the solid bodies is written to the `cloud.out` file, which has the simple plain text format: if there are $m$ solids and $n$ planes, each time step `sdfibm` writes $m+n$ lines, and each line contains 19 columns.

 > names = ["t", "x", "y", "z", "vx", "vy", "vz", "fx", "fy", "fz", "EulerAx", "EulerAy", "EulerAz", "wx", "wy", "wz", "Tx", "Ty", "Tz"]